How Much Does Landscaping Cost in Dallas, TX?

 Questions to Ask Before Signing a Contract

-In Texas, there is no state-wide contractor licensing requirement, but cities like Dallas, Houston, Austin, and San Antonio have their own trade-specific permit requirements.
-The Texas Department of Licensing and Regulation (TDLR) licenses HVAC and electrical contractors at the state level, but it's essential to verify city requirements before hiring a contractor.
-Before signing a contract, homeowners should ask the following questions:
+In Texas, there is no state-level contractor licensing requirement, but cities like Dallas, Houston, Austin, and San Antonio have trade-specific permit regulations.
+The Texas Department of Licensing and Regulation (TDLR) licenses HVAC and electrical contractors at the state level.
+Before signing a contract, verify the following:How to Hire a Landscaping Professional in Dallas

 What Affects Landscaping Costs in Dallas?